Hinke History, Family Crest & Coats of Arms

 The surname Hinke was first found in Oxfordshire at either North Hinksey or South Hinksey, parishes, in the union of Abingdon, hundred of Hormer.
 Traditionally part of Berkshire, this jurisdiction was changed to Oxfordshire in 1974.
 The place name dates back to Saxon times when it was first listed as Hengestesige in the 10th century.
 Literally the place name means "island or well-watered land of the stallion or of a man called Hengest," from the Old English words hengest or the Old English personal name + "eg." One of the earliest records of the family was Roger Hanke who was listed in the Hundredorum Rolls of 1273 in Norfolk.
 William Hynke was listed in the Subsidy Rolls of Suffolk in 1327 as was ?
 Hynks in 1381.

-Important Dates for the Hinke family
+Early History of the Hinke family

 This web page shows only a small excerpt of our Hinke research.
 Another 69 words (5 lines of text) covering the years 157 and 1576 are included under the topic Early Hinke History in all our PDF Extended History products and printed products wherever possible.